warb1rd/TheCookBook/README.md

-##Project 2 - The Cook Book
+## Project 2 - The Cook Book
 ---
 We have been learning Ruby and Rails for the past two weeks and this project is based on our knowledge of what we learnt.
 [Start adding recipes.](https://murmuring-mountain-82441.herokuapp.com/)

 ---
-####Project Summary
+#### Project Summary
 ---
 This project is called The Cook Book where People can write quick and easy to make recipes and add images.
-You create an account and start adding recipes to your page!
+You create an account (Can use dummy email since the email functionality is still in the works.) and start adding recipes to your page!

 ---
-####Technology Used
+#### Technology Used
 ---

 * Ruby on rails version (Ruby 2.5.0 ,Rails 5.1.5)